Floquet vacuum engineering: Laser-driven chiral soliton lattice in the QCD vacuum: Floquet theory and high frequency expansion

-{\it Floquet theory and high frequency expansion.}---We first review the Floquet formalism applied to many-body systems.
+We first review the Floquet formalism applied to many-body systems.
 We are interested in the quantum dynamics described by \beq \d_t |\Psi(t) \rangle = H(t)|\Psi(t) \rangle, \eeq where $|\Psi(t) \rangle$ is the quantum state at time $t$ and $H(t) = H_0 + H_{\rm laser}(t)$ is the total Hamiltonian, with $H_0$ being the time-independent part of the Hamiltonian and $H_{\rm laser}(t)$ the laser-induced time-dependent Hamiltonian satisfying $H_{\rm laser}(t+T) = H_{\rm laser}(t)$.
 Here, the periodicity $T$ is related to the driving frequency $\Omega$ via $T = 2\pi/\Omega$.